 Soluble reactive phosphorus (SRP) is the fraction of total phosphorus immediately available for algal growth.
-As with nitrogen (Fig. 9.3), the year-toyear variation in estimated loads largely reflects the changes in precipitation.
-Low precipitation in 2021 resulted in a total phosphorus load of 0.62 MT and SRP load of 0.10 MT, the lowest values on record, likely due to the record low stream flows.
-These compare with the long-term averages of 3.1 and 0.47 MT respectively.
-Over the 32 years of record, the percentage of SRP to total phosphorus load has been in the range of 11-25 percent.
-Decreasing nutrient inputs are fundamental to restoring Lake Tahoe's iconic blueness.
+As with nitrogen (Fig. 9.3), the year-to-year variation in estimated loads largely reflects the changes in precipitation.
+Near-average precipitation in 2022 resulted in a total phosphorus load of inputs are fundamental to restoring Lake Tahoe's iconic blueness.
 Total phosphorus is the sum of SRP and other phosphorus, which includes organic phosphorus and phosphorus associated with particles.
-(One metric ton (MT) = 2,205 pounds.).
+(One metric ton (MT) = 2,205 pounds.)
 Data source: TERC and U.S. Geological Survey stream monitoring.